annelledejager/simple-backend/README.md

 ## Deployment

 The application is deployed to Heroku using Travis CI.
-Pushing to Master will trigger a the build job.
+Pushing the master branch will trigger a build job.

 The build job includes
 * build docker image